 The pension plan of APS consists of several parts.
 Please look under What do you receive in our pension plan?
 You will find a description there of the main outlines of the different parts.
 You cannot derive any rights from the texts on this website.
-You can only derive rights from the Pensioenlandsverordening Overheidsdienaren (national ordinance pension civil servants), which contains all the details of the pension plan of APS.
+You can only derive rights from the Pensioenlandsverordening Overheidsdienaren (national ordinance pension civil servants AB 2020, no. 34), which contains all the details of the pension plan of APS.

 I have previously accrued pension with another employer.
 Can I take this pension with me to APS?

 That is possible.
 You must apply for this within two years after the start of your participation in APS.